Key takeaways

 Legacy Online School helps students build the confidence and skills they need to succeed on the SAT® and ACT®.
 All lessons are delivered live online, with real-time support and feedback from qualified instructors who are fully invested in your progress.
 If you’re serious about improving your score, we’re here to guide you every step of the way.

-Once your application is submitted, colleges review your SAT scores as part of your full academic profile.
+Once your application is submitted, colleges review your SAT scores as part of the college admissions process.
 How they use those scores depends on each school’s review process and testing policy.

 Some colleges use scores for: